 - VMT analysis methodology options

 - Key choices related to VMT impact significance thresholds and mitigation feasibility

-- Need for substantial evidence in developing local procedures
+- Need for substantial evidence in developing lead agency procedures

 Course Number: ENVR-80003